matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

   // Getting the TransactionResponse object for the L2 transaction corresponding to the execution call const l2Response = await l2Provider.getL2TransactionFromPriorityOp(tx);

-  // The receipt of the L2 transaction corresponding to the call to the Increment contract const l2Receipt = await l2Response.wait();
+  // The receipt of the L2 transaction corresponding to the call to the counter contract's Increment method const l2Receipt = await l2Response.wait();
   console.log(l2Receipt);
 }